joydipkanjilal/jwt-aspnetcore/README.md

 git clone https://github.com/joydipkanjilal/jwt-aspnetcore.git

-Follow the steps outlined below to start the application:
+To run this application in your computer, follow the steps outlined below to start the application:

 1. Launch Visual Studio in your system
 2. Click File -> Open -> Project/Solution...